Date of Implementation: 2011 – Ongoing

 These types of projects are important because they strive to raise the awareness among the young people who will one day run this country and determine its future.
 Stories such as these show that people have always been people, above all else, regardless of their national, ethnic, religious, or other identities.

-Over the past year, PCRC has been incorporating social media and digital approaches into its Ordinary Heroes Peacebuilding Program.
+Since 2020, PCRC has been incorporating social media and digital approaches into its Ordinary Heroes Peacebuilding Program.
 Given the now-ubiquitous nature of social media, we deemed it essential to adapt “Ordinary Heroes” into spaces of online interaction and merged methods of preventing and countering violent extremism (PVE/CVE) with the pro-social messages and lessons of “Ordinary Heroes.”
 The social media components of “Ordinary Heroes” have primarily been implemented through our work with the Resonant Voices Initiative and the “Using Social Media to Counter Violent Extremism Online” training and mentorship program.

-Since 2021, lessons and stories from the Ordinary Heroes project are included in the teaching manual on “Holocaust & Peace – Lessons from the Past for the Future” for teachers and educators in BiH and Western Balkans.
+Since 2021, lessons and stories from the Ordinary Heroes project are included in the teaching manual on “Holocaust & Peace – Lessons from the Past for the Future” for teachers and educators across BiH and Western Balkans.